Project Overview

 The Problem

-Travellers are impacted by delays and signal failures causing duress to thousands of customers simultaneously as they travel.
-Lack of accessibility and capacity to cater for those who have visual and mobility impairments.
+Everyday travellers are impacted by delays and signal failures, causing duress to thousands of customers simultaneously.
+There is a lack of visibility, accessibility and capacity to cater for travellers and those who have visual and mobility impairments when failures occur.

 Solution / Project Summary